NPS – what is it? This is a very trendy and popular topic now, and therefore I will pay close attention to it and talk about NPS in several posts.

 Subsequent studies by different companies in different countries have shown that it is this question that is most correlated with the subsequent consumer behavior in relation to repurchase.
 Those. the respondent who selected 10 points in response to the question “are you satisfied with your purchase?” is less likely to become a regular customer than the respondent who selected 10 points in response to the question “how likely are you to recommend our product to your friends, relatives and acquaintances? “

 And it is in this, in my opinion, that the main advantage of the NPS index lies, and not in its magical properties according to recommendations and word of mouth.
-But many people forget about this advantage.
+But many people forget about such an advantage.

 I will supplement the table with NPS values for different industries as I find such information.
 If you have data from verified and reliable sources, please send it to me.
 I would be very grateful to you.